A walk through the neighborhood of Neve Tzedek

 The Suzanne Dellal Center was founded in 1989 with the goal of producing world-class dance productions and mixed educational activities.
 It was set up in school buildings of the neighborhood that were no longer functioning.
 These buildings have since been renovated.
 The Center is the home of the Batsheva Dance Company and Inbal Dance Theater and it contains four concert halls, rehearsal studios, restaurant and café.
 There are also events and performances in the large plaza.

-• Exit the center by the continuation of Yehieli St and then turn right onto Kol Yisrael Haverim St. When this street comes to an end, turn right along Shabazi St. to return to Pines St. and the end of the walk.
+Exit the center by the continuation of Yehieli St and then turn right onto Kol Yisrael Haverim St. When this street comes to an end, turn right along Shabazi St. to return to Pines St. and the end of the walk.

 Nearby places of interest:

 You may wish to visit the nerby HaTachana, which was the site of the railway station for the Jaffa-Jerusalem railway.
 It was built in 1892, but the station fell into disuse when this part of the railway closed.
 It contains some of the old buildings, some old railway carriages, stores and restaurants.
-It is not as exciting as say Serona.
+It is not as popular or exciting as say Serona.
 To get there, turn left on Shabazi St. and walk through the park.
 Take the road just before the parking lot to the left and this will lead you to HaTachana.

 Map of walk through Neve Tzedek